QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 ============

 In particular, we will examine the structure of matrices and linear operators (e.g., dense, sparse, symmetric, tridiagonal, banded) and discuss how it can be exploited to radically increase the performance of solving the problems.
+We build on :doc:`linear algebra <linear_algebra>` and :doc:`orthogonal projections <orth_proj>`.

 In :doc:`iterative methods and sparsity <iterative_methods_sparsity>` we take this even further, and look at methods for large problems where matrices are generalized as linear operators that don't require literal storage as a matrix.

-The list of specialized packages for these tasks is enormous and growing, but some of the important organizations to look at are `JuliaMatrices <https://github.com/JuliaMatrices>`_ , `JuilaSparse <https://github.com/JuliaSparse>`_, and `JuliaMath <https://github.com/JuliaMath>`_
+The list of specialized packages for these tasks is enormous and growing, but some of the important organizations to look at are `JuliaMatrices <https://github.com/JuliaMatrices>`_ , `JuliaSparse <https://github.com/JuliaSparse>`_, and `JuliaMath <https://github.com/JuliaMath>`_

 **NOTE** This lecture explores techniques linear algebra, with an emphasis on large systems.
-It requires more advanced understanding of Julia features (in particular multiple-dispatch and generic programming) so make sure to review :doc:`introduction to types <../getting_starting_julia/introduction_to_types>` carefully, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.
+You may wish to review multiple-dispatch and generic programming in  :doc:`introduction to types <../getting_starting_julia/introduction_to_types>`, and consider further study on :doc:`generic programming <../more_julia/generic_programming>`.

 Setup
 ------------------